Marco5dev/jsonverse/README.md

-# jsonDB
+# jsonVerse

-jsonDB is a lightweight JSON-based database package for Node.js.
+jsonVerse is a lightweight JSON-based database package for Node.js.
 It provides a simple interface to store, retrieve, and manage data using JSON files.

 ## Installation

-To install jsonDB, use the following command:
+To install jsonVerse, use the following command:

 ```bash
 npm install jsonverse